 Congratulations!
 You’ve taken the first step towards starting your LLC and your business journey!
-It’s important that you celebrate this business victory, so enjoy a glass of champagne or wine, go out to dinner, have a night on the town or go on a weekend trip.
+It’s important that you celebrate this business victory, so enjoy a glass of champagne or wine or have a night on the town.
 But you can’t relax for too long because there’s still work to be done to make sure that your business has the right foundations and can function normally as an LLC.

 Here are the three important steps you’ll need to complete after filing your Articles of Organization to maintain your Certificate of Good Standing and ensure that your business functions properly.

-Drafting and filing an LLC Operating Agreement isn’t required by the Missouri state government, but it’s highly recommended that you execute and file one anyway.
+Drafting and filing an LLC Operating Agreement isn’t required by the Missouri state government, but I highly recommend that you execute and file one anyway.

-*IMPORTANT* Before drafting the Operating Agreement for your business, you should decide if it will be managed by a single member or if it will use a multi-member managerial system.
+*IMPORTANT* Before drafting the Operating Agreement for your business, you should decide if it will be managed by a single member or if it will use a multimember managerial system.
 This helps to decide who will make important decisions for your business and how.
-If you utilize a multi-member managerial system, they all vote on each important business decision.
-If you have a single-member, managerial system, one member makes all the important decisions.
+If you fo with a multimember managerial system, they all vote on each important business decision.
+If you have a single-member managerial system, one member makes all the important decisions.

 The Operating Agreement is a very important document for your LLC during its beginning stages.
-It explains the functions of your LLC members, how much they’ll be paid, and provides comprehensive instructions about how the business will be run.
-Here’s why you should write your Operating Agreement with the instructions and suggestions I’ve provided:
+It explains the functions of your LLC members, how much they’ll be paid, and provides comprehensive instructions about how the business will run.

 Many LLC formation services in the state of Missouri will apply for an EIN for your LLC on your behalf as part of their services, which takes a lot of the work out of applying for an EIN.
 But you can also apply for an EIN yourself without the help of an LLC formation service.
-All you have to do is go to the IRS website here Monday-Friday between the hours of 7:00 am and 10:00 pm, fill out and submit the EIN application.
+All you have to do is go to the IRS website here Monday–Friday between the hours of 7 a.m. and 10 p.m., fill out, and submit the EIN application.

 The last step you need to take to make sure that your business will be able to properly operate and function is to open a bank account dedicated to its business transactions.

 Many small business owners overlook this step but it’s an important one.
 They run both their small business and personal transactions through their personal accounts and assume that having one bank account will save them some trouble.
-But there are two major reasons why you shouldn’t do this.
+But you shouldn’t do this for two critical reasons.

 The first reason is that opening a dedicated business bank account is massively helpful when filing taxes.
 Many small business owners assume they’ll be able to remember which transactions were personal and which were related to their business for tax filing purposes.
 But tax season usually comes months after these purchases were made, and it’s a lot harder to remember things several months later.
 So, just open a separate bank account for your business because it’s much easier to file tax information when you’ve got a dedicated business account.